Lamborghini 350 GT: Redesigning the GTV Prototype

 While this 350 GT design work continued, the 350 GTV prototype was rushed to completion for the upcoming October 26 press meeting and the subsequent inauguration of the Turin Auto Show on the 30th.
-The 350 GTV was shown at the Turin Auto Show with the original Bizzarrini "racing" V-12 engine—with its downdraft webers, rear distributors, etc.—displayed alongside as it was not "adapted to the chassis."
+The 350 GTV was shown at the Turin Auto Show with the original Bizzarrini "racing" V-12 engine—with its downdraft Webers, rear distributors, etc.—displayed alongside as it was not "adapted to the chassis."
 The car was a static display with the suspension arms simply tack-welded in place and the engine not installed.
 Lukewarm reaction to the car caused Ferruccio Lamborghini to postpone plans for immediate production and move on to introducing Dallara's new 350 GT design.

-In March 1964, only 5 months after the debut of the GTV in Turin, the "redesigned GTV"—now called the 350 GT—was debuted at the Geneva Auto Show.
+In March 1964, only five months after the debut of the GTV in Turin, the "redesigned GTV"—now called the 350 GT—was debuted at the Geneva Auto Show.
 It was greeted with sufficient enthusiasm that Ferruccio decided to proceed with production in May 1964.

 Manufacturing and assembly

 The manufacture of the bodies was entrusted to Touring of Milan, who used their patented Superleggera method of construction to fix aluminium alloy panels directly to a tubular structure.
 The first 350 GT frame was fabricated by Neri and Bonacini, who continued to act as Lamborghini's chassis supplier until production of the 350 GT was underway, when the job was turned over to Marchesi.
 Chassis and bodies were mated at Touring, which then delivered the complete assemblies—with even the bumpers in place—to the Lamborghini factory.
 The cars could be ordered in several colors.

 The first 350 GT chassis and body, delivered to the Lamborghini factory on March 9, 1964, was named No. 101 (Touring No. 17001).
 That same month No. 101 debuted at the Geneva show.
 The first customer delivery of a 350 GT was No. 104 (Touring No. 17004), delivered on July 31, 1964.
-No. 104 is displayed in mint condition at the Sinsheim Technical Museum.
-Production increased slowly.
-Despite the initial goal of building 10 cars a week, less than 25 cars were delivered to customers in 1964.
+No. 104 is displayed at the Sinsheim Technical Museum.
+Production increased slowly: despite the initial goal of building 10 cars a week, less than 25 cars were delivered to customers in 1964.

 Lamborghini produced one hundred-twenty 350 GTs before replacing it with the Lamborghini 400 GT in 1966.
 Many 350 GTs were subsequently fitted with the larger 4.0 litre engine used in the 400 GT, in order to take advantage of the later engine's greater power and better replacement parts availability.